syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 # Getting Started with .NET MAUI ImageEditor (SfImageEditor)

-This section explains the steps required to create and load an image to the image editor control.
+This section explains the steps to create and load an image to the image editor control.

 ## Creating an application using the .NET MAUI ImageEditor

 1. Create a new .NET MAUI application in Visual Studio.

 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
-To add SfImageEditor to your project, open the NuGet package manager in Visual Studio, search for `[Syncfusion.Maui.ImageEditor]` and then install it.
+To add the SfImageEditor to your project, open the NuGet package manager in Visual Studio, search for `[Syncfusion.Maui.ImageEditor]` and install it.

 3. To initialize the control, import the control namespace `Syncfusion.Maui.ImageEditor` in XAML or C# code.